aulorbe/Skin-Segmentation-Logit-Regression/README.md

 ### Future Possibilities

-In addition to optimizing my model by testing out the ID3 and CART decision tree algorithms, I would love to do some hyperparameter tuning after testing my model out with a various pictures of my friends.
+In addition to optimizing my model by testing out the ID3 and CART decision tree algorithms, I would love to do some hyperparameter tuning after testing my model out with pictures I take myself.

 ## EXPLORING THE DATA